25 min read

 By having access to a more diverse range of projects and tasks that align with their expertise and interests, people are naturally encouraged to expand their skill utilization and take on challenges that are beyond the comfort level of their existing roles.

-As a direct result, they will collaborate on projects that enable them to learn from each other’s experiences and best practices — better known as on-the-job learning and peer-to-peer knowledge sharing — which is one of the fundamental elements of a culture of continuous learning that drives the sustainable skill-building of in-demand capabilities.
+As a direct result, they will collaborate on projects that enable them to learn from each other’s experiences and best practices which is one of the fundamental elements of a culture of continuous learning that drives the sustainable skill-building of in-demand capabilities.

 The simple premise is the talent marketplace lets people put their hand up for work outside their core role — it opens up the capacity of the workforce.
 But it is so much more than that — for employees, it helps them really see what their skills are and how they can develop those skills.